rydrman/pipedev.org/content/posts/2021-07-20-filesystems.md

 Generally, our strategy for data like this is to use monitoring and quotas.
 Aka be able to report back to the user how much disk space they are using and enforce quotas for how much they are allowed to use.

 Another useful way to handle this is to set up a billing or chargeback system for productions - where they pay for the cumulative space that is being used.
-Charging the user themselves can be counterproductive if they spend too much energy worrying about size and therefore becoming less productive, but having productions pay for space overall incentivizes the team as a whole to not go overboard.
+Charging the user themselves can be counterproductive if they spend too much energy worrying about size and therefore becoming less productive, but having productions pay for space overall incentivises the team as a whole to not go overboard.
 At the same time, if they have the budget to go overboard then they can, and that money can simply be turned around into additional infrastructure.

 Another idea that we talked about is that some filesystems (mac, butrfs) also support the idea of copy on write (aka reflinks) which allows a file to be references like a hardlink, but then not affect the original file when the reference is written to.
 This would only work in very specific setups but could be really valuable in the right place ([reflink vs symlink](https://dev.to/robogeek/reflinks-vs-symlinks-vs-hard-links-and-how-they-can-help-machine-learning-projects-1cj4)).